 Purpose Time Access to information sources Typical information sources Importance of assumptions Type of assessment team Immediate response / lifesaving activities.
 Maximum two weeks after the crisis.
-Security and/or safety can limit movement and Secondary information, local services (health, water, etc.), NGOs, government, affected population/ household visits, partners and close providers.
-High : Insufficient time to verity all the information.
-Situation is still volatile.
+Security and/or safety can limit movement and Secondary information, local services (health, water, etc.), NGOs, government, affected population/ household visits, partners and close providers. to verity all the information.
 Experienced generalist, with previous exposure to emergencies.